-3.36 The Council's annual SHELAA Update provides the Council's current position on the availability, suitability and achievability of potential development sites, to meet the identified need for housing and employment over the plan period of the Craven Local Plan (2012 to 2032).
-The SHELAA also identifies sites which have potential to be allocated to meet future development needs in a review of the Craven Local Plan.
+3.39 The Council's annual SHELAA Update provides the Council's current position on the availability, suitability and achievability of potential development sites, to meet the identified need for housing and employment over the plan period of the Craven Local Plan (2012 to 2032).
+From 1st April 2012 up to 31st March 2020 housing completion figures were used in the SHELAA trajectory.
+From the point of 1st April 2020 the SHELAA trajectory will be based on potential future supply.
+Once the indicative trajectory is prepared the SHELAA Update (prepared as a separate document to the SHELAA Methodology and presents the final evidence base - Stage 5) will set out whether there are sufficient sites capable of meeting the local housing and employment needs identified for the plan area, as set out in adopted Craven Local Plan policies SP1: Meeting Housing Need and SP2: Economic Activity and Business Growth.